LSSTC-DSFP/LSSTC-DSFP-Sessions/dsfp_github_faq.md

     $ git pull upstream main

+### If you cloned this repo before 01 Sept 2021

+The primary branch for the DSFP repo has been transitioned from `master` to `main`.
+If you would like for your local repo to remain in sync with the primary branch of the DSFP repo:

+    $ git branch -m master main
+    $ git branch -u origin/main main

+(You may also wish to remove `master` from your remote `origin`, in which case you can push the new `main` branch, set it as default on GitHub and then delete, via `push` the `master` branch)

 # Working on DSFP Notebooks

 The [DSFP repo](https://github.com/LSSTC-DSFP/LSSTC-DSFP-Sessions) is constantly being updated, and this means you will frequently need to [update your fork of the repository](dsfp_github_faq.md#update-local-copy-of-dsfp-repo).
 A downside of jupyter notebooks is that this frequently leads to merge conflicts.
 Inspired by @andreiacarrillo, below I (@adamamiller) provide an outline for two possible solutions to this issue: a simple one, and a more complicated but you will get better at using git/GitHub solution.